codefresh-io/docs.codefresh.io/_docs/promotions/promotion-scenario-examples.md

 %}

-##### Monitor release
+##### Monitoring release

-## Policy-driven Promotion Flow
-In this scenario, we’ll explore how to set policies for a Promotion Flow to control promotion actions and ensure each environment’s unique requirements are met before advancing to the next stage.

-##### About Promotion Policies
-Promotion Policies control the conditions for advancing promotion through each environment.
-Policies can implement or run automated testing or scanning, quality checks and approvals, and any

-Whatever the tests or approvals you need to carry out, are implemented throgh Promotion Workflows.
-Promotion Workflows are Argo Workflows.
-You can create them directly within Codefresh

-##### Context
+The promotion mechanism creates a release for the product.
-Configure policy settings for the Promotion Flow to run Workflows and validate promotion behavior for the target environments in the Promotion Flow.
+Changes are orchestrated sequentially through the environments, following the order defined in the Promotion Flow.

-##### Configure Policy settings for Promotion Flow

-From the list of Promotion Flows, select the Promotion Flow.
-Mouse over the connector between the first and second environment, and do the following:
-    Select the Workflow to run before the Promotion Action.
-    Select the Promotion Action as Commit.
-    Select the Workflow to run after the Promotion Action.

 {% include
 image.html
 lightbox="true"
+file="/images/gitops-promotions/tutorials/seq-promo-flow-release-view.png"
+url="/images/gitops-promotions/tutorials/seq-promo-flow-release-view.png"
+alt="Release view for triggered promotion" caption="Release view for triggered promotion" max-width="60%"
+%}

+## Policy-driven multi-environment promotion
+In this scenario, we’ll configure policies for a multi-environment Promotion Flow to manage promotion conditions, ensuring that each environment’s specific requirements are met before changes are promoted.

+##### What are Promotion Policies?
+Promotion Policies define the criteria for promoting changes through each environment.
+They can include automated tests, scans, quality checks, approvals, notifications, and more.
+You can define these checks or tests through Promotion Workflows, modeled on Argo Workflows.

+To create Promotion Workflows, select **Promotion Workflows** from the sidebar.

+##### Assigning Policy settings

+Promotion Policies support three optional settings:
+* **Pre-Action Workflow**: The workflow to run before the Promotion Action.
+* **Promotion Action**: The action that promotes the changes, which defaults to Commit if not set.
+* **Post-Action Workflow**: The workflow to run after the Promotion Action.

+Open the Promotion Flow, and select the Pre- and Post-Action Workflows, and the Promotion Action settings for each target environments to manage promotion behavior.

+{% include
+image.html
+lightbox="true"
 file="/images/gitops-promotions/tutorials/seq-flow-pre-action.png"
 url="/images/gitops-promotions/tutorials/seq-flow-pre-action.png"
-alt="Select product's application to promote" caption="Select product's application to promote" max-width="60%"
+alt="Policy settings for target environments" caption="Policy settings for target environments" max-width="60%"
 %}

-Repeat to add Pre-, Post-Action, and Action to other target environments.

-##### Trigger policy-driven Promotion Flow
+##### Triggering policy-driven Promotion Flow
 Trigger the Promotion Flow and monitor the release in the Release page.
-In contrast to the previous release, the current release shows the `qa` and `staging` environments with
+In contrast to the previous release, the current release view shows the `qa` and `productions` environments with the Pre- and Post-Actions defined for each environment.

 {% include
 image.html